 C6.
 Enabling environment

-Annex: Zero Draft Stakeholder Contributions
+Annex: Stakeholder Contributions

 Effective, flexible and forward-looking policy and regulatory frameworks

 Promote the development of an open, efficient and secure policy and regulatory environment.

 Encourage governments to adapt legislative and regulatory frameworks in order to have lighter and smarter regulation which will attract more inward investment and which will drive down costs for citizens and businesses alike, ensuring the use of ICTs for better governance.